Bronya-Rand/macBook-Pro-HP/README.md

 Bluetooth - :white_check_mark:

-Sleep - :white_check_mark:
+Sleep - :small_orange_diamond:
-   > Should work with the adjustments recently made.
+   > Sleeping the device for a while won't wake it up.
+For less time though it should wake up fine.

 Any other hardware features here have not been documented.
 Your mileage may vary with this.